Management of Resource at the Network Edge for Federated Learning: Challenges and Future Directions

 \subsubsection{Load Balancing}

-A significant number of subscriptions of services at the edge requires efficient management to allocate resources for individual or collective services.
-This will require significant monitoring of resources at the edge, but traditional methods cannot be used given the resource constraints of edge nodes.
+A significant number of services subscriptions at the edge require efficient management to allocate resources for individual or collective services.
+This will require adequate monitoring of resources at the edge, but traditional methods cannot be used given the resource constraints of edge nodes.
 Similarly, mechanisms will need to be put in place for scaling the resources for one service (which may be heavily subscribed) while de-allocating resources from less utilized services.
 Both monitoring and scaling will need to ensure integrity so that the workload is fairly balanced.

 Future work includes investigating fine-grained resource allocation/deallocation for load balancing in auto-scaling schemes.
-Current auto-scaling methods add or remove discrete predefined units of resources on the edge.
-However, this type of solution can be limited in resource-constrained environments. in which resources may be over-provisioned.
-Alternate mechanisms are need which are capable of evaluation the quantities resources to be allocated/deallocated on the basis of specific application requirements to meet Service-Level Objectives (SLOs), but without compromising the stability of the edge environment.
+Current auto-scaling methods add or remove predefined discrete units of resources on the edge.
+However, this type of solution can be limited in resource-constrained environments in which resources may be over-provisioned.
+Alternative mechanisms which are capable of evaluating the quantities of resources to be allocated/deallocated on the basis of specific application requirements to meet Service-Level Objectives (SLOs), but without compromising the stability of the edge environment, are needed.

-Balancing performance and computation in execution of machine learning algorithms at the edge, is also a challenge.
-Since supervised machine learning algorithms need data for training, and in real-world models need to be retrained constantly, it is advisable to create parameters to define when to stop training and when to retrain to reduce computation.
-Approaches that provide a trade-off between load balancing and the reduction of resource consumption should be studied, since this can potentially allow the running of more applications and services using machine learning algorithms at the edge.
+Balancing performance and computation in the execution of machine learning algorithms at the edge is also a challenge.
+Since supervised machine learning algorithms need data for training, and real-world models need to be retrained constantly, it is advisable to create parameters to define when to stop training and when to retrain to reduce computation.
+Approaches that provide a trade-off between load balancing and the reduction of resource consumption should be studied since this can potentially allow running more applications and services using machine learning algorithms at the edge.